jlheard/spades/memory-bank/progress.md

   - The rule that "If a player has no cards in the suit led, they may play any card, including jokers and spades" is not being properly enforced.

 - **UI/UX**:
+  - Changed hand sorting to display cards in descending order (highest value first) to match how most players read cards from left to right.
+This change has been documented in CHANGELOG.md, README.md, and docs/gameRules.md.
   - The winning card animation (gold glow and pulse) works correctly, but the card value doesn't display properly during the animation.
   - The game's current UI does not clearly show what cards have been played, making it difficult to follow the flow of the game.